quiltdata/quilt/docs/technical-reference.md

 You can now configure a Quilt Role with this role (using the Catalog's admin panel, or `quilt3.admin.create_role`).

 ### S3 buckets with SSE-KMS
-Using S3 buckets with SSE-KMS enabled needs additional setup.
-Go to your Quilt stack in CloudFormation, `Resources` tab.
-Look for IAM roles with these logical IDs:
+In order for Quilt to index buckets with SSE-KMS, you must add certain principals to the corresponding key policy.
+Go to CloudFormation > Your Quilt Stack > Resources and look for IAM roles with the following logical IDs:
 * `AmazonECSTaskExecutionRole`
 * `PkgEventsRole`
 * `PkgSelectLambdaRole`